typelevel/cats-effect/docs/schedulers.md

 The *problem* is how to implement this yield operation in a fashion which is highly performant, compatible across all JavaScript environments, and doesn't interfere with other JavaScript functionality.
 Perhaps unsurprisingly, this is quite hard.
 Find the full story in the [scala-js-macrotask-executor](https://github.com/scala-js/scala-js-macrotask-executor) project's README.

 For the most part, you should never have to worry about any of this.
 Just understand that Cats Effect `IO` schedules fibers to play nicely with other asynchronous events such as I/O or DOM changes while avoiding overhead.

+## Scala Native

+The [Scala Native](https://github.com/scala-native/scala-native) runtime is [single-threaded](https://scala-native.org/en/latest/user/lang.html#multithreading), similarly to ScalaJS.
+That's why the `IO#unsafeRunSync` is not available.
+Be careful with `IO.blocking(...)` as it blocks the thread since there is no dedicated blocking thread pool.
+For more in-depth details, see the [article](https://typelevel.org/blog/2022/09/19/typelevel-native.html#how-does-it-work) with explanations of how the Native runtime works.